 Headless WordPress sites allow you to use the familiar WordPress tools for managing your content while decoupling it from the rest of your front end so you can operate the site as you need it to work while still getting WordPress’s trusty CMS.
+If you’re looking for more customization for your website, a headless WordPress site is an option that both your content and development teams will appreciate.

-What’s a Headless WordPress Site?
+What Is a Headless WordPress Site?

 This is where a headless WordPress site can come in handy.
 A headless WordPress site is an extension of a headless CMS, which is a CMS that has been separated from its typical architecture.